-I welcome opportunities to write, guest post, review gear, etc. If you would like to partner with Cragmama in any capacity, including advertisements, feel free to drop me a line at firstname.lastname@example.org.
+I welcome opportunities to write, guest post, review gear or travel experiences, etc. If you would like to partner with Cragmama in any capacity, including advertisements, feel free to drop me a line at firstname.lastname@example.org.
 Some of the product links in my posts may be affiliate links, but only in situations where I strongly recommend a product that I have found to be superior after extensive personal use.

 I love comments!
 Its nice to know that there are folks out there reading, and that my posts aren’t just floating aimlessly along out there in cyber space!
 Feel free to share your own ideas, opinions, and recommendations!
 Got a post idea you’d like me to write about, or a climbing question you’d like answered?
 Don’t hesitate to drop me a line!

 I think it is great you are encouraging other families to be active and do what brings happiness!